-Commercial fishing, bait vending and clamming consists of those activities where a special permit or license is required other than a regular fishing license.
+Commercial fishing and bait vending consists of those activities where a special permit or license is required other than a regular fishing license.
+No licenses are available for the taking of clams (mussels) or turtles.

 B-1.
 NON- CONTRACT COMMERCIAL FISHING